 a) Ed, who treasures his government-provided health insurance above all else, refused to do what his manager asked, or

-b) John told Ed that he'd call the vendor and take care of it then forgot."
+b) John told Ed that he'd call the vendor to take care of it then forgot.”

-Then he said softly, "Occam's Razor" and after a pause, "brilliant" and smiled.
+Later, he said softly, “Occam's Razor” and after a pause, “brilliant”.

 Soon after, the IT department employees reported to another manager.
-John was still there and still the manager of IT, but he worked alone.
-Months later, he left the agency.
+John left the agency a few months later.